xAlexV/mvx-winter-coding-challenge-2024/smart-contract/smart-contract-info.md

 ## Overview

 The IssueTokenSnow smart contract provides functionality to issue and burn fungible tokens with customizable properties.
-It includes support for token issuance, burning, querying balances, logging events, and contract upgradability.
+It includes support for token issuance, burning, querying balances, claiming tokens, logging events, and contract upgradability.

 ## Smart Contract Features